alvetes17galy/dexter-front-end/README.md

 - Make sure you're using the same versions of LangChain and Pinecone as this repo.
 - Check that you've created an `.env` file that contains your valid (and working) API keys, environment and index name.

- plan are deleted after 7 days of inactivity.
-To prevent this, send an API request to Pinecone to reset the counter.
-- Retry from scratch with a new Pinecone index and cloned repo.